 How You Can Join

 The Debian Project consists of volunteers, and our products are developed entirely by volunteers.
-We are generally looking for new developers who have some technical knowledge, an interest in free software, and some free time.
+We are generally looking for new contributors who have an interest in free software, and some free time.

 If you haven't already, you should read through most of the web pages to get a better understanding of what we are trying to do.
 Pay particular attention to the Debian Free Software Guidelines and our Social Contract.